hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * Note, it doesn't need the 2 curves to be close to each other, we just need to check the moving trending (up or down) for each curve.
 For example, when the training acccuacy keeps going up, at point A, validation accuracy starts going down, then this point A can be the stopping point even if later validation accuracy could still move up after point A.
 * Avoid having the dimensions of the hidden layers < N, N is the number of classes.
 * If the training dataset is small, use a smaller NN (1 or 2 hidden layers + 1 last layer), and use cross validation to find the optimal epoch number
+* [Regularization][9]
+  * Training data only
+  * By adding the weight regularization, it's trying to reduce the model complexity
+  * L1 regularization, where the cost added is proportional to the absolute value of the weights coefficients
+  * L2 regularization, where the cost added is proportional to the square of the value of the weights coefficients
+* [Dropout][10]
+  * Can be applied to both training and testing data, but in practice, often applied to training data only
+  * It's one of the most effective and most commonly used method
+  * It randomly drops (i.e. setting to zero) a number of output features of a layer during training
+  * Dropout rate is often set between 0.2 and 0.5

 ## Well Known Datasets
 * [Keras packaged datasets][3]